Your Rights as a Tenant in Washington State

 Fix damage to chimney, roof, floors, or any other structural parts of the living space

-Make a good try to get rid of any insect, rodent or other pest problems, except when you caused the problem
+Maintain a reasonable program to control insect, rodent or other pest infestations, except when you caused the problem

 Make repairs when something breaks in the unit, except if it is caused by normal wear and tear